sonrabakarim/barlkk/_posts/2016-09-02-optimize-images-sketch.md

 By default Sketch wants to export everything as a PNG.
 While that may be good for image fidelity, it's not always what you want.

 If you're exporting a photograph, export as JPG.
 JPEG is a lossy format, so each time it's optimized it loses quality.
-If you're familiar with VHS tapes, a simple analogy is what happens when you copy of a copy.
+If you're familiar with VHS tapes, a simple analogy is what happens when you make a copy of a copy.
 You lose quality.
 So be sure to hang onto the original when optimizing images for the Web so they can be reused later.

 If you're exporting a screenshot, something with transparency, an illustration, or a diagram with sharp lines, export as PNG.
 Though PNGs _can_ be lossy if the number of bits used to save a file change (e.g. saving a PNG-32 as PNG-8), Sketch doesn't seem to have this option so fuggetaboutit.